crezvoy/pk/README.md

     # add file to the repo
     hsh add vim .vimrc
     # you can also apply a command to all repository at once
-    hsh -a commit -m "syncing dotfiles"
+    hsh commit all -m "syncing dotfiles"
     # by default hsh repositories configured to rebase on pull
-    hsh -a pull
+    hsh pull all
-    hsh -a push
+    hsh push all

 # Roadmap